Efficient CHAD: Finding and Solving Efficiency Problems

 More formally, define the size of a cotangent value as follows:

 Then, formalising the observation of \cref{fig:plus-sparse-cost}, we have the following inequality:

 Here, $\cpoten$ is the number of computation steps (in our cost model) that $\tPlus{}{}$ at most requires to fully handle one node in a cotangent value.
+Note that because the structure of $\tPlus{a}{b}$ is the union of the structures of $a$ and $b$, the expression $(\size[\ty]{a} + \size[\ty]{b} - \size[\ty]{(\tPlus{a}{b})})$ is the size of the intersection of $a$ and $b$.
 Now we define our \emph{potential function} as $\poten[\ty]{d} \defeq \cpoten \cdot \size[\ty]{d}$, measuring the number of computation steps that we budget in a node and can still use when consuming the cotangent value later.
 Then, rearranging terms, the inequality rewrites as follows:

-in other words, after accounting for the potential flowing in (through $a$ and $b$) and flowing out (through $\tPlus{a}{b}$), addition is free.
+in other words, after accounting for the potential flowing in (through $a$ and $b$ --- these are computation steps we already counted elsewhere) and flowing out (through $\tPlus{a}{b}$ --- the steps we are budgeting for later), addition is free.

 \paragraph{Amortising Sums} Armed with these two observations, first consider the simplified situation~where a large number of cotangents are successively added to a single, threaded-through accumulator: